OHBA-analysis/osl-dynamics/contribution.md

 Further info: https://www.medsci.ox.ac.uk/divisional-services/support-services-1/bmrc/gpu-resources.

 ## Installing VRAD on BMRC
 It is recommended to install VRAD within a virtual environment.
 Depending on the GPU node a different version of CUDA maybe available.
-This means different versions of TensorFlow maybe required on differnt GPU nodes (older nodes may not be able to run the latest version of TensorFlow).
+This means different versions of TensorFlow maybe required on different GPU nodes (older nodes may not be able to run the latest version of TensorFlow).
 Below are installation instructions for different TensorFlow versions.

 ### TensorFlow 2.5
+Install:
 ```
+module use /well/woolrich/projects/software/modulefiles
 module load Anaconda3
+module load cuda/11.2
-conda create -n vrad-tf25
+conda create --name vrad-tf25 python=3.8
 conda activate vrad-tf25
-. /well/woolrich/projects/software/cuda/conda-setup.sh
 cd VRAD
 pip install -e .
 ```
+This version is recommended for compG017.

 ### TensorFlow 2.4
 Update setup.cfg with dependencies: